chr1gu/Sushee-CMS/README.md

 #### Form Module

-E-Mail forms need a minimal `form` configuration:
+The form module extends the basic module and needs a minimal `form` configuration to send E-Mails.

     {
         "name": "Contact",